-Dental surgeon adds music to drill to appease patientsOctober 11th, 2012 in Dentistry /
+Dental surgeon adds music to drill to appease patientsOctober 11, 2012 by Bob Yirka in Medicine & Health / Dentistry

 (Medical Xpress)—Doctor Dhanni Gustiana, a dental surgeon in the Indonesian city of Purworejo has devised a unique way to calm patients undergoing dental procedures.
 He's connected an MP3 player to a dental drill that plays music loud enough to drown out the distinctive whine of the instrument.
 He spoke with Mail Online recently and said that he discovered that many patients, especially children were not afraid of the dentist; instead, they were afraid of the drill.
 That, he added, caused him to begin looking into ways to reduce the fear people feel when the drill is turned on.